Business Registration in Hong Kong: A Comprehensive Guide

 Hong Kong is an attractive market for investors and entrepreneurs from all over the world, with China and the Asia-Pacific region right on its doorstep.

-The first step in taking use of Hong Kong’s potential is to establish a company in Hong Kong.
+The first step in using Hong Kong's potential is to establish a company there.
 Continue reading to learn everything you need to know about business registration in Hong Kong.

 Here are some other facts concerning Hong Kong company registration that individuals and corporations should be aware of: